FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 1. Enter **DogDetector** as the function name.
 1. Enter **DogDemo.Function** as namespace.
 1. Enter **AzureWebJobsStorage** as settings from "local.settings.json"
 1. The name of our container is "images" so the path that our function will monitor is also **images**.
-Enter Images.
+Enter images.

 You should have a warning popup at this time.
 Since we won't debug it locally, we can **skip it for now**.